metabrainz/bookbrainz-site/README.md

 ## Configuration

 Create a copy of `config.json.example` and rename it to `config.json`.
 Then, edit the values so that they are correct for your environment.
-If the prior instructions have been followed, it should only be necessary to change the PostgreSQL username and password.
+You will need to change the PostgreSQL username and password under `database.connection`.

+You will also need to set up authentication under `musicbrainz`.
+Set the `callbackURL`to `"http://localhost:9099/cb"`.
+To get the `clientID`and `clientSecret` tokens, head to [the MusicBrainz website](https://musicbrainz.org/account/applications) and register a new developer application.
+You can then copy and paste the tokens for that developer application.

 ## Building and running
 A number of subcommands exist to manage the installation and run the server.